Negotiating with HMRC

 As some of the UK’s most experienced HMRC mediators, we can help

-At Company Debt.com, we have as much success with HMRC as anyone and better than the majority, and many have been threatened or even served with Winding Up Petitions.
+At Company Debt.com, we have had as much success with HMRC as anyone and better than the majority.
+Many have been threatened or even served with Winding-up Petitions.
 In the vast majority of cases, we were able to rescue 85% and negotiate settlements with HMRC.

 To discuss your VAT and PAYE arrears in confidence call 0800 074 6757 for immediate help and advice – no strings attached.
 Any initial consultation is free of charge and could be the first step in resolving your tax debt problems.